sirthias/borer/README.md

 BORER
 =====

-A [CBOR] (de)serialization implementation in [Scala] sporting these features:
+A [CBOR] and [JSON] (de)serialization implementation in [Scala] sporting these features:

 - complete (supports all [CBOR] features, incl. "over long" integers, 16-bit half-precision floats, `BigInteger` and `BigDecimal`, custom tags and "simple values")
 - lightweight (`core` module has zero dependencies)
-- fast (allocation-free in the core code paths, no DOM, pull-parser style)
+- fast (can be allocation-free in the core code paths, no DOM, pull-parser style)
 - easy integration (type class-based design)
 - efficiently supports custom "byte string" abstractions (like `akka.util.ByteString` or `scodec.bits.ByteVector`)

-_BORER_ also supports high-performance de- and encoding from and to [JSON] through the same API.
+Apart from [CBOR] _BORER_ also supports high-performance de- and encoding from and to [JSON] through the same API.
 One example where this is useful is providing "bilingual" REST APIs that can consume and produce both [CBOR] and [JSON].
 _BORER_ makes this very easy.